PetrGlad/emmate/README.md

 Big scary problems

-* Should eventually migrate away from VST2 (unsupported and unreliable).
+* Should eventually migrate away from VST2.
+The bindings are unsupported anymore, and there are SIGSEGVs that I have not managed to resolve so far.
+Also, there are licensing issues with the VST2 API itself.
   VST3 is GPL.
 LV2 seem like a decent choice.
-  Here seem to be a LV2 host implementation in Rust https://github.com/wmedrano/livi-rs.
+Here seem to be an LV2 host implementation in Rust https://github.com/wmedrano/livi-rs.
 Can also implement one from scratch, or use JACK API and register emmate as a MIDI sequencer.
-Pipewire seem to SUPPORT JACK also (see `pw-jack`).
+Pipewire seems to SUPPORT JACK API as well (see `pw-jack`).
 * May need to use midi events directly (instead of intermediate internal representation).
-E.g.
-  `track::to_lane_events` may not be necessary.
+E.g. `track::to_lane_events` may not be necessary.
+In particular tail shifts will become simpler.
 This will require
     * To handle ignored/unused events along with notes and sustain.
     * Midi events have starting times relative to previous ones.
 May need some indexing mechanism (e.g. a range tree) that would help to find absolute timings of the midi events, and connect beginnings and endings of notes.
+MIDI allows overlapping notes index should be able to handle that.
+* Optimize rendering drawing only visible items, may also need some index.
+In the simplest casevisible notes can be determined when zoom changes, and then re-use the visible set.

 Have to explore following options for the further development

-* Use [Tokio](https://github.com/tokio-rs/tokio) for scheduling instead of spinning in a thread.
+* Use [Tokio](https://github.com/tokio-rs/tokio) for scheduling instead of explicitly spinning in a thread.
-* Ideally, this should be a part of some open source DAW.
+* Ideally, the editor should be a part of some open source DAW.
 I found one that is written in Rust, [MeadowlarkDAW](https://github.com/MeadowlarkDAW/Meadowlark).
 It is open source but not a collaborative project (as stated in its README).

 # Implementation notes